 On top of that, Foxit is one of the few companies other than PandaDoc that offers 24/7 chat support as part of any plan, so you’ll always have access to help when you need it.

-That’s a huge advantage over companies like DocuSign, which only offers email support with long wait times unless you pay for upgraded support options.
+That’s a huge advantage over companies that only offer email support, and often, with long wait times unless you pay for upgraded support options.

 Hard caps & limited compliance